The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/advanced-guide.md

 ## Hagakure

-At ten Kenki per Sen Hagakure is not worth using the same way as we did in 4.0 and with a five second cooldown even if we tried to do so we would never be able to use any Iaijutsu!
+At ten Kenki per Sen, Hagakure is not worth using the same way as we did in 4.0 and with a five second cooldown even if we tried to do so we would never be able to use any Iaijutsu!
 Hagakure does have it’s uses, though.
 Namely:

 1. Resetting Sen after a long downtime to allow for a clean re-opener.
 2. Near the end of a fight if it appears we won’t be able to fit another Midare in.